Burning Bright: The Hidden Link Between Narcissism and Burnout

 A growing number of psychologists and leadership coaches are calling for a new standard of self-reflection at the top.

 Michael Maccoby, the late Harvard psychoanalyst, described narcissistic leaders as “productive visionaries” whose fatal flaw is their lack of empathy.
-In his view, such leaders often inspire innovation—but their emotional blind spots can dismantle morale and trust.
+In his view, such leaders often inspire innovation, but their emotional blind spots can dismantle morale and trust.

 So how can we intervene early?

-• Self-checks: Leaders should regularly assess whether they’re leading with people or merely at them.
+Self-checks: Leaders should regularly assess whether they’re leading with people or merely at them.
 Are you commanding, or connecting?

-• Authentic dialogue: Real conversations happen at eye-level.
+Authentic dialogue: Real conversations happen at eye-level.
 Dr Prieß explains:

 “True dialogue means being open to the other.
 You don’t have to agree, but you must be present.”

-• Professional help: Leaders showing signs of burnout should be gently encouraged to seek support.
+Professional help: Leaders showing signs of burnout should be gently encouraged to seek support.

 If they resist, organisations must act before the damage spreads.
 Pulling someone from a project temporarily can prevent team-wide exhaustion.

-• Preventive culture: Normalise mental wellbeing in leadership training.
+Preventive culture: Normalise mental wellbeing in leadership training.
 Build systems that reward reflection, not just results.

-Closing Thoughts: Leadership Without the Mask
+Calmclusion: Leadership Without the Mask

-Burnout rooted in narcissistic patterns is both a personal and organisational issue.
 When unresolved feelings of inadequacy are masked by achievement, the eventual crash is only a matter of time.
-But with early awareness, meaningful dialogue, and a commitment to wellbeing—not just winning—leaders can heal.
+But with early awareness, inner work, meaningful dialogue, and a commitment to wellbeing, not just winning, leaders can heal.

 Like what you’ve read?